Kinovea/kinovea-docs/source/measurement/kinematics/angular.rst

 * Centripetal acceleration
 * Resultant acceleration

-.. note:: Be mindful that acceleration values are very sensible to noise as they are the second derivative of the digitized position.
+.. note:: Be mindful that acceleration values are very sensitive to noise as they are the second derivative of the digitized position.

 Time type
 **********